- STRATEGY

 Alex Windsor

-is the CEO of Apps4 Web Media, a UK-based igaming affiliate with a primary focus on the regulated US sports betting and casino market.
+is the CMO of GameTime Digital, a multi-channel igaming affiliate with a primary focus on the regulated US sports betting and casino market.
 He has been involved in the industry for over 12 years.